 We visited Meštrović Gallery and would recommend this to anyone visiting Split.
-Ivan Meštrović Gallery, is an art museum dedicated to the work of the 20th-century sculptor, Ivan Meštrović.
+Ivan Meštrović Gallery is an art museum dedicated to the work of the 20th-century sculptor, Ivan Meštrović.
 His pieces of art are quite impressive to see.
 His life story is interesting as well.
 The museum itself was actually his Villa, which he left to the Croatian people and in his deed as well he included 132 pieces of his artwork.

 While in Split we stayed in an Airbnb called Jazzy apartment.
 Really nice, spacious, clean and jazzy.
 We’ve been very fortunate with our accommodations so far and this one did not disappoint us either.

-In keeping with this apartment’s theme we ended up checking out a few jazzy spots in Split.
+In keeping with this apartment’s theme, we ended up checking out a few jazzy spots in Split.
 At Marvlvs Library Jazz Bar we found an interesting place to sip our coffee and browse through a collection of books with easy listening jazz music in the background.
 The owner is a poet and artist himself.
 Music groups and occasional literature evenings take place here.
 Check his place out.

 Another cool spot for our luncheon date was Bokeria.
 The owner has a very good reputation for his two restaurants in Split.
 The first, Bokeria was inspired by La Boqueira Market in Barcelona.
-It’s a modern and stylish restaurant in the old part of the city and is well known for its excellent food, wine list and service.
-We have to applaud on all three, as it was exactly what we got there.
+It’s a modern and stylish restaurant in the old part of the city and is well known for its excellent food, wine list, and service.
+We have to applaud all three, as it was exactly what we got there.
 I think we had the best Croatian wine right here, without even expecting it.
-Hope you’ll find this red wine on your travels to the Adriatic Coast, a 2012 Plavac Mali from Hvar Island.
+We hope you’ll find this red wine on your travels to the Adriatic Coast, a 2012 Plavac Mali from Hvar Island.
 We must say all the Plavac wines we’ve tasted in Croatia have never disappointed us, but this one was special.

 The owner of Bokeira opened his second place, Bokamorra two years ago.
 Everything about the Bokamorra’s space is divine.
-A chic pizza and cocktail bar/restaurant that is also comfortable enough to have a casual flare to it.
+A chic pizza and cocktail bar/restaurant that is also comfortable enough to have a casual flair to it.
 We noticed a few young families enjoying a pizza lunch together.
 Nice to see that it caters to everyone.

 Well time to move on to our next destination.
-We are getting excited about our next 14 days in Istria as this is a destination that we have been looking forward too very much on this voyage.
-Lonely Planet describes Istria as “the region of Istria offers some of Croatia’s best foodie experiences, from dining on fresh seafood and hunting for truffles, to tasting top-quality extra virgin olive oil and wines.”
+We are getting excited about our next 14 days in Istria as this is a destination that we have been looking forward too very much on this trip.
+Lonely Planet describes Istria as “the region offers some of Croatia’s best foodie experiences, from dining on fresh seafood and hunting for truffles, to tasting top-quality extra virgin olive oil and wines.”